Apply for Graduate visa

 - You must have successfully completed your Bachelor’s, Master’s, or PhD.
 The University’s Immigration Compliance Team will report successful completion of your course to the UKVI only when all your work has been graded and your degree has been confirmed by senate, this includes submission of final thesis corrections .
 You can find the senate’s convening dates on our Academic Calendar.
-To confirm if the UKVI has been notified of final completion of your course email ImmigrationCompliance@dundee.ac.uk
+Please do not make the application until you have received an email from ImmigrationCompliance@dundee.ac.uk to confirm they have notified the UKVI of final completion of your course.
+Please be patient during this time.

 - You must have your most recent CAS number.

 - If you have a financial sponsor for your studies in the UK and they cover both your tuition fees and living expenses, you may be asked to provide written consent from your financial sponsor stating that they do not object to your Graduate Route application.